 However, due to the fact that many personal finance professionals use the generic versions of these terms to describe themselves, it’s really hard for people just seeking answers to their financial questions to get any real meaning out of those terms.

-Even if you can’t figure out an answer to your question, the more knowledge you have before you walk in the door, the better you’ll be at figuring out which planners are actually in your corner and which ones are simply selling you products without taking your interests to heart.
+Even if you can’t figure out an answer to your financial question, the more knowledge you have before you walk in the door, the better you’ll be at figuring out which advisors are actually in your corner and which ones are simply selling you products without taking your interests to heart.

 So, the first step in this process is always learning.
 My suggestion is to hit the library and check out some books on the topic that you’re concerned about, whether it’s retirement planning or setting up a trust or whatever else it might be.